-An application to the DCMS for the buildings on this site to be added to the statutory list of buildings was being considered, and therefore the demolition was not considered acceptable due to the historic merit of retaining the built form.
+An application to the Department for Culture, Media & Sport (DCMS) for the buildings on this site to be added to the statutory list of buildings was being considered, and therefore the demolition was not considered acceptable due to the historic merit of retaining the built form.
 The application to the DCMS was denied, due to insufficient historic or local architectural merit, however the buildings will be considered when the local list is next reviewed and it is likely that they will be recommended for inclusion by Officers.